 It appears the trend shifted in 1923.
 That summer, Coco Chanel went on a cruise in Cannes with the Duke of Westminster and returned with a sunburn.
 Suddenly, having a tan was in and being pale was out.
 Sun-kissed skin meant you were a woman of leisure.
 You vacationed at beaches and on boats.
 You were young and fun.

 Chanel's tan occurred only three years after the 19th Amendment was ratified, and Joseph Levy, scientific advisor for the American Suntanning Association, believes this may have contributed to the sudden flip in public opinion.
-"Coco Chanel may have been making a statement that she was going to do what she wanted to do, and she didn't have to carry a parasol on a yacht if she didn't want to," Levy said.
+"Coco Chanel may have been making a statement that she was going to do what she wanted to do, and she didn't have to carry a parasol on a yacht if she didn't want to," Levy says.
 "So it was seen as a right of liberation in some circles."

 Still, despite research linking tanning to skin cancer, the beauty standard still exists today.
 About 40 percent of Americans believe they are "more attractive" when they have a tan.
 Priscilla Tsai, founder of skin-care brand Cocokind, told POPSUGAR that when she was young, she felt she had to be tan to fit in and cover up insecurities.

-"My sister and I really got into this idea that we should be tan," Tsai said.
+"My sister and I really got into this idea that we should be tan," Tsai says.
 "That was really sold to us as fitting in more with [American] culture.
 Another reason why I went tanning was to help cover up my acne scars.
 Everything's so tan that everything blended in."

 However, not everyone sees tanned skin as beautiful.
 In Asia and Africa, lighter skin is still favored.
 In East Asia, it is seen as a sign of high class and social status.
 In South Asia and Africa, it is tied to European colonialism.
 Modern-day skin-lightening products are popular in India, Japan, China, Thailand, Korea, and Ghana.
 They aren't made with lead anymore, but they still contain toxic ingredients like mercury and have serious health effects.